 Unfortunately, many IT teams were unprepared for the disruption caused by COVID.
 While those in the industry have become adept at monitoring and tracking threats online, such as ransomware or denial of service attacks, they were not equipped for a global pandemic.
 Unlike preparations made to respond to cybersecurity, there wasn’t enough time to create a roadmap or list of technology solutions.
 Rather, COVID hit hard and fast.

-As a response to the global pandemic, organizations’ IT departments have started to create response plans for infectious disease alongside their plans for other global emergencies like natural disasters.
+As a response to the global pandemic, organizations’ IT departments have started to create response plans for infectious diseases alongside their plans for other global emergencies like natural disasters.
 This change will stick around post-pandemic, and organizations will be all the better for it.

 IT is a Strategic Partner